-1505:14 Non-Instructional Classified Personnel - Identity
+1505:24 Non-Instructional Classified Personnel - Identity

-Non-instructional classified personnel are employees not required to hold teaching certificates and not involved directly in school administration, classroom instruction, or industrial and plant service management.
+Non-instructional classified personnel are nonexempt employees employed on an hourly basis and are not required to hold certifications and are not involved directly in school administration, classroom instruction, or industrial and plant service management.

-1510:88 Non-Instructional Classified Personnel - Qualifications
+1510:24 Non-Instructional Classified Personnel - Qualifications

 - 1. Classified personnel are to be participating and supporting members of the Seventh-day Adventist Church and exemplify high standards of Christian conduct. - 2.
-They will give evidence of physical and mental health which qualifies them to associate with children and youth.
+They will give evidence of physical and mental health which qualifies them to associate with children and youth. - 3.
+They are to accept the responsibilities and privileges of citizenship and to recognize the basic rights of other individuals.